The Children With Diabetes Research Foundation is a tax-exempt non-profit foundation that has been funding research for almost 20 years.

 International efforts and collaboration included grants to Dr. Kjersti Ronningen in Norway for her MIDIA study which follows high risk families.
 She works with Dr. Lars Stene who published supportive articles about the role of Omega-3 fatty acids in Norway, and he worked in the U.S. to assist with the development of the NIP protocol.
 Kjersti has been interested in observations made about families of children who are told their child is autoantibody positive.
 When taking cod liver oil (a great source of the anti-inflammatory, DHA), the risk of progression is reduced.

-Long before Living Cell Technologies (LCT) became the leader in encapsulated porcine islet cell transplantation in humans, Children With Diabetes Foundation was there to fund the research of Dr. Robert Elliott of New Zealand.
+Long before Living Cell Technologies (LCT) became one of the leaders in encapsulated porcine islet cell transplantation in humans, Children With Diabetes Research Foundation was there to fund the research of Dr. Robert Elliott of New Zealand.
 He has a clean herd, free of enterovirus (PERV), and he is using neonatal porcine cells and collaborating with researchers in Italy on encapsulation.
 This will allow islets to sense glucose and respond without being attacked due to encapsulation.
-Human studies in Russia, China, New Zealand and Argentina are completed and/or ongoing.
+We assisted with human studies in Russia, China, New Zealand and now in Argentina which are all completed and/or ongoing.
 Our most recent support of their projects was to provide funding for continuous monitoring devices and sensors so that their results could be further validated.

 In this same category, we have funded several grants at the Diabetes Research Institute in Florida (DRI).
 Drs.
 Fraker and Stabler have dedicated much of their careers to encapsulation, and this will be critical to the success of avoiding a lifetime of immunosuppression.